Affordable Housing Schemes

-For more information (including advice on fees and paying back your loan) please call us
+For more information on affordable housing schemes (including advice on fees and paying back your loan) please call us today.

 To reflect the current property prices in London, from February 2016 the Government is increasing the upper limit for the equity loan it gives new home-buyers within Greater London from 20% to 40%.

 You can get a shared ownership home through a housing association.
 You buy a share of your home (between 25% and 75%) and pay rent on the rest.

 There are different rules in Northern Ireland and Scotland.
 Contact your local authority to find out about buying a shared ownership home in Wales.